Glory of the Elder Days: Magic Items and Sandbox Histories

 Later something new and great and terrible could be created- some atom bomb analog capable of putting to shame anything the old order had and laying waste to the new era’s wonders in the process.
 The future ruins of this brave new world created by that party could be the era’s ruins you have another party crawl through in your next campaign’s shattered future.
 The cycle continues.

-1 thought on “Glory of the Elder Days: Magic Items and Sandbox Histories”
+One thought on “Glory of the Elder Days: Magic Items and Sandbox Histories

 Comments are closed.